 The price to borrow money from a credit union, known as the interest rate or APR, is typically lower than it would be from a bank.

 Because of the membership requirements, credit union members often have similar interests, live in the same geographic region, work closely together or are involved in a common organization.
-Members generally enjoy being a part of a financial institution that focuses on the needs of consumers just like them.
+Members might enjoy being a part of a financial institution that focuses on the needs of consumers with such things in common.

 When you’re a credit union member, you get to vote on important credit union decisions, including the selection of credit union board members.
 That’s because when you become a member, you also become a co-owner of the credit union.

 Variety of service offerings

 Just because a credit union may be smaller than a bank doesn’t necessarily mean it has fewer services.
 In addition to financial education and counseling, credit unions often offer consumer loans, shared branches with other credit unions, electronic banking, ATMs, home equity loans, mortgage loans, car loans, member business loans, credit cards, overdraft protection and more.

 Of course, some credit unions may not have as many products and services as other financial institutions, but they generally tend to cover a lot of banking needs.